Chart Color Schemes

 Armidale features high concentrations of lone person households and group households, with a fairly typical median household size

 Family households constitute 62.8% of all households, including 23.1% couples with children, 27.2% couples without children, and 11.5% single parent families.
 Non-family households comprise the remaining 37.2%, with lone person households at 32.8% and group households making up 4.4% of the total.
-The median household size is 2.3 people, which matches the average for the Rest of NSW.
+The median household size is 2.3 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households